Top 5 Alex Lifeson Rush Songs

 Along the way, Lifeson was involved in countless great musical moments.
 Here are the 5 Best Alex Lifeson Rush Songs.

 From: Feedback (2004)

 What's the best way to get back to the rawness of the early Rush music?
-That's simple -- knock out half an album's worth of cover songs that the band performed at the start of their career.
-That's what Alex and his bandmates did with the very worthy 'Feedback' EP in 2004.
-Our list of the best Alex Lifeson Rush songs detonates with a balls-out cover of 'The Seeker' that would make even Pete Townshend happy.
+Simple.
+Knock out half an album's worth of cover songs that the band performed at the start of their career.
+That's what Alex and his bandmates did with the very worthy Feedback EP.
+Our list of the best Alex Lifeson Rush songs detonates with a balls-out cover of "The Seeker" that would make even Pete Townshend happy.
 Lifeson's riffing is 100% windmill-worthy.

-Lifeson made a huge initial statement to the music world with his guitar parts on 'Working Man' from the band's debut album.
+Lifeson made a huge initial statement to the music world with his guitar parts on "Working Man" from the band's debut album.
 Even now, it's not hard to hear why Rush were able to make such an impact in the U.S. with this song.
 Lifeson's opening riff sounds completely massive, with no need for the modern day studio trickery that sometimes pumps up lesser bands nowadays.
 And that solo, wow!
-It's straight-out shredding that is textbook testimony to the importance of guitar solos....when they're done right.
-We're happy to surrender seven minutes of our work day to 'Working Man' anytime.
+It's straight-out shredding, and a textbook testimony to the importance of guitar solos – when they're done right.
+We're happy to surrender seven minutes of our work day to "Working Man" anytime.